 Before Beginning the Elimination Diet

-Before you start your dog on the elimination dietary trial, there are a few things that you have to keep in mind to prepare well and increase the likelihood of success:
+Here are a few things that you have to keep in mind to increase the likelihood of success:

 (2) The dog elimination diet has more moisture than traditional dog foods, so if you notice your dog drinking less than normal, this is likely why.

-(5) A homemade elimination diet is quite bland and picky dogs may be reluctant to eat.
-Stick with the elimination diet for a few days and your pet should come around.
+(5) A homemade elimination diet is quite bland, and picky dogs may be reluctant to eat.
+Stick with the elimination diet for a few days; your pet should come around.

-(6) Don’t feed your dog treats, table scraps, bones/chews, vitamins/supplements or edible medications (like heartworm treatment) during the dog elimination diet.
-If your Fido is due for edible medication during their elimination period, talk to your vet about possible alternatives.
+(6) Don’t feed your dog treats, table scraps, bones/chews, vitamins/supplements, or edible medications (like heartworm treatment) during the dog elimination diet.
+If your Fido is due for edible medication during its elimination period, talk to your vet about possible alternatives.

 Starting the Dog Elimination Diet